-Rule 5.
+Rule 65.
 Filing and Investigation of Complaints

-5.1 KJICA Complaints
+65.1 KJICA Complaints

-5.1.18.1 A person who alleges a potential violation of KJICA may file a complaint with the dDivision within ninety days after the date the public project was has been completed (not the date that the work was performed).

-- (A)8.1.1 Anonymous complaints are not accepted by the Ddivision. - (B)8.1.2 Complaints shall be filed using the Ddivision-approved form, and tThe complaint shall include the complainant's signature, contact information, and the basis for the complaint.
-Failure to include this information on the complaint form may result in administrative dismissal of the complaint. - 8.1.3 The complaint shall include the complainant's signature, contact information, and the basis for the complaint.
-Failure to include this information on the complaint form may result in administrative dismissal of the complaint. - 5.1.28.2 Upon the receipt of a KJICA complaint, the Ddivision shall notify the contractor of the complaintin writing via U.S. mail.
-In the event that the contractor cannot be contacted via U.S. mail, or other circumstances exist which warrant the use of other contact methods, the division shall utilize other methods to contact the contractor. - 5.1.3 Either party may designate an authorized representative to act on its behalf in filing a complaint with the Division.
+- 65.1.1 A person who alleges a potential violation of KJICA may file a complaint with the Division within ninety days after the date the public project was completed (not the date that the work was performed). - (A) Anonymous complaints are not accepted by the Division. - (B) Complaints shall be filed using the Division-approved form, and the complaint shall include the complainant's signature, contact information, and the basis for the complaint.
+Failure to include this information on the complaint form may result in administrative dismissal of the complaint. - 65.1.2 Upon the receipt of a KJICA complaint, the Division shall notify the contractor of the complaint. - 65.1.3 Either party may designate an authorized representative to act on its behalf in filing a complaint with the Division.
 The party may designate an authorized representative by filing the Division-approved form with the Division.
-The party may revoke the authorized representative's authority by contacting the Division in writing. - 5.1.48.3 The Ddivision shall commences the investigation only after at the completion of the project. - 5.1.5 The Division investigates KJICA complaints pursuant to the Wage Protection Rules, 7 CCR 1103-7, to the extent not inconsistent with those Rules.
+The party may revoke the authorized representative's authority by contacting the Division in writing. - 65.1.4 The Division commences the investigation only after completion of the project. - 65.1.5 The Division investigates KJICA complaints pursuant to the Wage Protection Rules, 7 CCR 1103-7, to the extent not inconsistent with those Rules.

-5.2 Prevailing Wage Act Complaints
+65.2 Prevailing Wage Act Complaints